The Car Connection Honda Clarity Overview

 Every Clarity Fuel Cell has a glossy black roof with a chrome arc along the pillars and roof edge that delineates it from the lower-body color.
 It's a striking look, and most eyes would agree that the longer, sleeker Clarity is better-looking than the homely Toyota Mirai, the other dedicated fuel-cell vehicle on the market.
 The electric and plug-in hybrid Clarity have body-color roof panels.
 The Clarity's interior is relatively conventional, with a luxurious feel and materials, and very few of the Mirai's unusual controls or hard plastics.

-Finally, the Clarity Electric features a 25.5-kwh lithium-ion battery that has a projected range of 89 miles.
-With virtually every smaller electric car now rated at 107 to 125 miles, and a Chevy Bolt EV at 238 miles, the battery-electric Clarity is thus at a major disadvantage.
-Buyers will have to place a high value on the comfort and size of a mid-size sedan over a compact hatchback to make up for its range disadvantage, though the price is expected to be in line with those vehicles at roughly $35,000.
+Finally, the Clarity Electric featured a 25.5-kwh lithium-ion battery that yielded a projected range of 89 miles.
+With virtually every smaller electric car now rated at 107 to 125 miles, and a Chevy Bolt EV at 238 miles, the battery-electric Clarity was thus at a major disadvantage.